sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

 Welcome to Sage
 ===============

-This is a short tour of Sage as a calculator, a very powerful one.
+This is a short tour of Sage as a calculator.

 The Sage command line has a prompt "``sage:``".
 You do not have to add it.